Kourva/vue-jalali-calendar/README.md

 # Thank You

-I've been working on this for a while because of the current situation in IRAN , and I know if i share this repo many of you will been waiting.
+I've been working on this for a while because of the current situation in IRAN , and I know if i share this repo many of you will be waiting.
 Sorry for the delay — I wanted to make sure it was actually useful before sharing.

 <br>